Clive Warren: Heart 106.2 and Reading 107

 In early 2005, Clive joined London's Heart 106.2 as a stand in presenter, before taking over the Sunday mid-morning show from 9 am to noon.

-In addition to that, in early 2006, he also joined Reading 107, as a presenter of their weekday drivetime show from 2–6 pm.
+In addition to that, in early 2006, he also joined Reading 107, as a presenter of their weekday drivetime show from 2 pm to 6 pm.
 He remained here until late 2006.

 Century and Heart

 Clive then worked at 105.4 Century Radio in Manchester as the afternoon host.
-He broadcast the show every weekday from 1–4 pm and also presented a Sunday show from 1–4 pm.
+He broadcast the show every weekday from 1 pm to 4 pm and also presented a Sunday show from 1 to 4pm.
 Clive left Century Radio (now Heart North West) in December 2008.
 Clive also covered Heart Sussex Drivetime in 2009.

 Bauer Radio

-On 14 December 2009 he replaced Mark Thorburn on the Bauer Radio owned Metro Radio in Newcastle upon Tyne, presenting weekday mid-mornings until Tuesday 5 June 2012, then he continued to present Sunday mid-mornings until 7 April 2013.
+On 14 December 2009 he replaced Mark Thorburn on the Bauer Radio owned Metro Radio in Newcastle upon Tyne, presenting weekday mid-mornings until 5 June 2012, then he continued to present Sunday mid-mornings until 7 April 2013.
 He also relief presented on the Magic network.

 From mid April 2013 he spent the following eleven months presenting across Bauer Radio's Yorkshire stations, based at Radio Aire in Leeds, and networked with Hallam FM and Viking FM.
 He presented the Late 'n' Live show Sunday–Thursday from 10 pm to 1 am, as well as providing cover from other presenters on these stations.

 Smooth Radio

-From 24 March 2014 he presented The Smooth Drive Home for Smooth North East based in Newcastle.
-He could originally be heard weekdays from 4–8 pm and Saturdays from 2–6 pm.
-However, from 2015, his weekday drivetime show had gone out to 4–7 pm.
+From 24 March 2014, he presented The Smooth Drive Home for Smooth North East based in Newcastle.
+He could originally be heard weekdays from 4 pm to 8 pm and Saturdays from 2 pm to 6 pm.
+However, from 2015, his weekday drivetime show had gone out to 4 pm to 7 pm.
 He left the Communicorp-owned station on 30 August 2019.